Iratta: Plot

-At present, DySP Satheesh, who has close ties with Vinod, leads the investigation.
+At present, DYSP Satheesh, who has close ties with Vinod, leads the investigation.
 He also doubts Pramod, as he is aware of the duo's past and hatred towards each other.
-This is further fuelled by the statement of Vinod's lover, Malini, who recently came into his life and changed him for the better.
+This is further fueled by the statement of Vinod's lover, Malini, who recently came into his life and changed him for the better.
 Hence, Pramod is kept away from the investigation initially, but he requests to take over the case.
 He quickly proceeds with the investigation, and it turns out that all the three suspects have legitimate alibis.
 He then finds camera footage from a media personnel recording, in which he sees two children playing cricket with their dog in the nearby field.
-Upon contacting them, it is revealed that one of the kids saw the death of Vinod while picking up their cricket ball and that it was a suicide, not a murder as they initially thought.
+Upon contacting them, it is revealed that Vinod actually committed suicide by shooting 3 times on his chest and one of them witnessed it while picking up their cricket ball.

 Puzzled and shocked by the new discovery, Pramod starts to look into the motive for Vinod's suicide, especially since it seemed as though he was very happy after Malini had come into his life.
-At this point, a few constables from Vinod's station receive the footage of the TV channel that Vinod was watching at the time of his suicide.
-In the show are Sreeja and their now grown-up daughter, participating in a reality singing competition.
-Pramod is shocked when Bineesh, who caught Vinod raping the minor girl, confirms that she was the one in the room with Vinod.
-Pramod now gets the full picture; Vinod realised that he raped his own niece and, unable to bear the guilt of it, committed suicide.
+At this point, a few constables receive the footage of the music reality show that Vinod was watching just before he committed suicide.
+Pramod sees Sreeja in the audience and realises that his grown-up daughter Swetha is one of the participants.
+Pramod suspects the worst and confirms the identity of the minor girl raped by Vinod in the lodge with the reality show and realises that the girl was Swetha.
+Pramod infers that Vinod realised that he raped his own niece and unable to bear the guilt, he committed suicide.

 The film ends with Sreeja trying to reconnect with Pramod, after hearing of Vinod's death.
-However, he strictly instructs her not to tell their daughter about him or ever show her his face, as she has unknowingly "saw" her father's face on that unfortunate night at the lodge.
-Pramod, unknowingly, has to now atone for the mistakes and sins of both Vinod and their father.
+However, he strictly instructs her not to tell Swetha about him or ever show her his face, as she has unknowingly "seen" her father's face on that unfortunate night at the lodge.
+Pramod, unknowingly, has to now atone for the sins of both Vinod, their father and also his mistakes done to Sreeja.